A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Abstract architecture

 where $\mathcal{V}$ and $\mathcal{E}$ denote respectively Vertices and Edges. \begin{itemize} \item Vertices $\mathcal{V}$ is a collection of names of services of CNApp, i.e. elements denoted in Fig. \ref{abstract-graph} as: A (the API Gateway); regular microservices: service B, service-1, service-2, service-3, and service-4; and BaaS services: BaaS-1 and BaaS-2. \item Edges $\mathcal{E}$ is a collection of labeled edges of the graph.
 Each edge is of the form:

-where $A$ and $B$ belong to $\mathcal{V}$, and $(P,S)$ denotes a protocol.
-That is, $P$ belongs to $OUT$ of $A$, and $S$ belongs to $IN$ of $B$.
+where $C$ and $D$ belong to $\mathcal{V}$, and $(P,S)$ denotes a protocol.
+That is, $P$ belongs to $OUT$ of $C$, and $S$ belongs to $IN$ of $D$.
 Hence, the edges correspond to {\em abstract connections} between microservices.
 The direction of an edge represents the client-server order of establishing a concrete connection.
 There may be multiple edges (abstract connections) between two vertices. \end{itemize}

 The above graph is an abstract view of a CNApp.
-Vertex is a service name, whereas an edge is an abstract connection consisting of names of two services and a communication protocol name.
+Vertex is a service name, whereas an edge is an abstract connection consisting of names of two services and the name of a communication protocol between them.

-An implementation of abstract connection $(A,\ (P,S),\ B)$ in a running CNApp may result in multiple concrete plugs (in an instance of service $A$) corresponding to this abstract plug $P$.
-Each of the concrete plugs is connected to a concrete socket of an instance of service B. This connection is called a communication session and will be explained in detail in Section \ref{Communication session}.
+An implementation of abstract connection $(C,\ (P,S),\ D)$ in a running CNApp may result in a concrete plug (in an instance of service $C$) corresponding to this abstract plug $P$.
+The concrete plugs is connected to a concrete socket (corresponding to abstract socket $S$) of an instance of service $D$.
+This implemented connection is called a communication session and will be explained in the next Section.